ListlessMD/simple-Phonebook/README.md

 - Buttons: These trigger actions like adding, searching, displaying, deleting, updating, and sorting contacts.

-Method actionPerformed(ActionEvent e)-( this line prettymuch means [ do an action { action is an event action}]
+Method actionPerformed(ActionEvent e) <---( this line prettymuch means [ do an action { action is an event action}]
 • This part of the code handles the logic of the buttons (till where it ends)
-- Add Contact button: Takes input , creates a new Contact, and adds it to the phoneBook.
+<--- Add Contact button: Takes input , creates a new Contact, and adds it to the phoneBook.
-- Search Contact button: Searches for a contact by name.
+<--- Search Contact button: Searches for a contact by name.
-- Display All Contacts button: Show all the contacts in the list.
+<--- Display All Contacts button: Show all the contacts in the list.
 - Delete Contact button: Removes a contact by name.
-- Update Contact button: Updates a contact's phone number.
+<--- Update Contact button: Updates a contact's phone number.
-- Sort Contacts button: Sorts the phonebook alphabetically.
+<--- Sort Contacts button: Sorts the phonebook alphabetically.

-- setTitle("Phone Book Application"); -To set a specified title/name of a window/JFrame
+<--- setTitle("Phone Book Application"); -To set a specified title/name of a window/JFrame
- setSize(800, 800); - To set the width followed by the high of said window/JFrame setDefaultCloseOperation(JFrame.EXIT_ON_CLOSE); - to set the defult closeoperation/x button/close window button to exit as its closed setLayout(new BorderLayout());
+ setSize(800, 800); - To set the width followed by the high of said window/JFrame setDefaultCloseOperation(JFrame.EXIT_ON_CLOSE); <--- to set the defult closeoperation/x button/close window button to exit as its closed setLayout(new BorderLayout());
- setLocationRelativeTo(null); - to make the window/JFrame be centerd as it pops up setResizable(false) - this makes it so the size of the window/JFrame cannot be alterd
+ setLocationRelativeTo(null); - to make the window/JFrame be centerd as it pops up setResizable(false) <--- this makes it so the size of the window/JFrame cannot be alterd

 // Add phone number input
- inputPanel.add(new JLabel("Phone Number:")); - lable on the JFrame/ preset text that is unchangeble phoneField = new JTextField();
+ inputPanel.add(new JLabel("Phone Number:")); <--- lable on the JFrame/ preset text that is unchangeble phoneField = new JTextField();

  // Add buttons for contact actions addButton = new JButton("Add Contact");
- addButton.addActionListener(this); - It registers an event listener for the button (addButton), so that when the button is clicked, a specific action will be done inputPanel.add(addButton)
+ addButton.addActionListener(this); <--- It registers an event listener for the button (addButton), so that when the button is clicked, a specific action will be done inputPanel.add(addButton)

-  inputPanel.add(new JLabel("Search by Name:")); <- Adds a label to the panel with the text "Search by Name:" to guide the user. searchField = new JTextField(); <- Creates a text field (searchField) where the user can type the name they want to search for. inputPanel.add(searchField);< - Adds the text field to the panel. searchButton = new JButton("Search"); <- Creates a button labeled "Search". searchButton.addActionListener(this); inputPanel.add(searchButton); -
+  inputPanel.add(new JLabel("Search by Name:")); <-- Adds a label to the panel with the text "Search by Name:" to guide the user. searchField = new JTextField(); <- Creates a text field (searchField) where the user can type the name they want to search for. inputPanel.add(searchField);< - Adds the text field to the panel. searchButton = new JButton("Search"); <- Creates a button labeled "Search". searchButton.addActionListener(this); inputPanel.add(searchButton); <---

  displayArea = new JTextArea();
- displayArea.setEditable(false); -Disables editing, making the text area read-only. add(new JScrollPane(displayArea), BorderLayout.CENTER); -Adds the displayArea to the main GUI window, wrapped in a JScrollPane to enable scrolling.
+ displayArea.setEditable(false); <---Disables editing, making the text area read-only. add(new JScrollPane(displayArea), BorderLayout.CENTER); -Adds the displayArea to the main GUI window, wrapped in a JScrollPane to enable scrolling.
 The BorderLayout.CENTER ensures that the text area occupies the central space of the window.

  // Add panels to the frame
- JPanel actionPanel = new JPanel(new GridLayout(1, 4)); -Creates a panel (actionPanel) with a 1-row, 4-column grid layout for arranging buttons. actionPanel.add(displayButton);
+ JPanel actionPanel = new JPanel(new GridLayout(1, 4)); <---Creates a panel (actionPanel) with a 1-row, 4-column grid layout for arranging buttons. actionPanel.add(displayButton);
  actionPanel.add(deleteButton);
  actionPanel.add(updateButton);